-Packing a punch - leveraging social media to
+Packing a punch - leveraging social media to communicate CSR and generate brand value |

 "The final session of the conference dealt with the use of social media to communicate on CSR issues.
-Claus Eckhartt of Bardehle Pagenberg moderated a panel of Adam Garfunkel of Junxion and Michelle Mancino Marsh of Arent Fox
+Claus Eckhartt of Bardehle Pagenberg moderated a panel of Adam Garfunkel of Junxion and Michelle Mancino Marsh of Arent Fox.

 Adam traced the development of brand CSR communications from companies merely saying "trust us", through consumers beginning to ask companies to "tell me" and "show me" their values, and finally to "involve me".
 In Adam's view, the three key tenets of social media communications in a CSR context are (i) transparency; (ii) communicating innovation; and (iii) creating a sense of community.
 Adam gave several positive and negative examples of corporate social media engagement.
 Perhaps most instructive was BP's experience following the Deepwater Horizon disaster in 2010.
 Twitter users began posting sarcastic tweets using the hashtag #bpcares, and a parody account (@bpglobalpr) was set up.
 From a legal perspective BP should have been able to have the account suspended (because the account name and bio do not make clear that it is a parody and therefore the account does not comply with Twitter policy).
 However, to do this presumably would have generated even more negative publicity.
 From McLibel to the estate of Elvis Presley's recent spat with Brewdog over "Elvis Juice", there are many examples of how heavy-handed application of legal rights can be counter-productive.
 Adam suggested that perhaps contrary to the first instincts of IP lawyers, brand owners should not seek to control every aspect of their social media output in minute detail, both because of the risk this will backfire, and also because this will reduce the benefits of social media engagement.
 Adam argued it is good for brands to have a broader community of users independently tweeting positive things about the brand, and flexibility and a sense of humour from employees representing the brand on social media will make a brand appear more engaged, authentic and attractive.